rbartelme/rbartelme.github.io/projects.md

 ---
 ### Private Sector Biotechnology Research

-Since transitioning into the private sector in biotechnology, Dr. Ryan Bartelme has been involved in various innovative research projects.
+Since transitioning into the private sector in biotechnology, I have been involved in various innovative research projects.
 However, due to the sensitive nature of this work and existing nondisclosure agreements, the specific details of these projects cannot be publicly shared.
-This constraint underscores the commitment to maintaining the highest standards of confidentiality and integrity in research.
+This constraint underscores my commitment to maintaining the highest standards of confidentiality and integrity in research.

 ---